Sean Logue has Successfully Fought Field Sobriety Tests

 Nystagmus means jerking of the eyes.
 So, when an officer is giving a driver that test, he is looking to see if the person is able to follow the pen smoothly with only his eyes, or if his eyes jerk.
 Sean Logue and his associates will look at that.
 They will check the police report or the video from the police car, if one is available.
 The police report is a good source, but a video is better.

 On the nine step walk and turn, an attorney will look to see if the driver being tested followed the directions.
 Did he walk heel to toe?
 Did he stay on the line, or step off?
+Did he lose his balance, or simply misstep?
 Did he turn properly to walk back?
+Did he only walk the number of steps the officer asked him to, or did he take more or fewer?

 When looking at the one-legged stand, a lawyer will check to see if the driver followed instructions.
 Did he stand solidly on one foot?
 Did he hop, or put his foot down?